cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   input                  Mindcode file to be compiled into an mlog file; uses stdin when not specified output                 Output file to receive compiled  mlog  code;  uses  input  file  with  .mlog extension when not
                          specified, or stdout when input is stdin.
 Use "-" to force stdout output.
+  --excerpt [EXCERPT]    Allows to specify a portion of the  input  file  as  input, parts outside the specified excerpt
+                         are ignored.
+The excerpt needs to  be  specified as 'line:column-line:column' (':column' may be omitted if it is equal to 1), giving  two  positions  inside the main input file separated by a dash.
+The start position must precede the end position.
   -l, --log [LOG]        Output file to receive compiler messages; uses input  file  with .log extension when no file is
                          specified.
   -a, --append FILE [FILE ...]
                          Additional Mindcode source file to  be  compiled  along  with  the  input file.
 Such additional files may contain common functions.
 More  than  one  file  may  be  added this way.
+The excerpt argument isn't applied to additional files.

 compiler options:
-  -t, --target {6,7s,7w,7as,7aw}
+  -y, --syntax {STRICT,MIXED,RELAXED}
+                         specifies syntactic mode used to compile the source code -t, --target {6,6.0,7,7.0,7.0w,7.1,7.1w,7w,8,8.0,8.0w,8w}
-                         selects target processor version and edition (version  6,  version 7 with standard processor or world processor, version 7 rev. A with standard processor or world processor) -i, --instruction-limit {1..100000}
+                         selects target processor version and edition ('w' suffix specifies the world processor) -i, --instruction-limit {1..100000}
                          sets the maximal number of instructions for the speed optimizations -e, --passes {1..1000}